 The Medical Emergency

-Joseph Penrod’s son needed urgent medical care after he accidentally swallowed prescription medication.
+Joseph Penrod’s son needed urgent medical care after he accidentally swallowed the prescription medication.
 After his wife called poison control, they instructed her to get him to an ER as fast as possible.
-However the ER they brought him to “suggested that they were not appropriately equipped to deal with that particular age of patient in that particular condition,” according to Penrod when discussing the issue with CBS News.
+However the ER they brought him to “suggested that they were not appropriately equipped to deal with that particular age of the patient in that particular condition,” according to Penrod when discussing the issue with CBS News.